Chapter 2: I Want to Take Responsibility for You

 Matilda opened her eyes at this moment.

-She had thought she would get hit by Reuben today, but unexpectedly, she only felt a gust of wind.
+She expected to be hit by Reuben, but instead, she only felt a gust of wind.
 When she opened her eyes again, she saw Wentworth standing in front of her.

 "Why hit a woman?"
 Wentworth asked Reuben.